Complete Guide on How To Read a Credit Report

 Credit scores usually take into account things like your payment history, your average age of credit, how much of your available credit you are using, how much credit you've recently applied for, and the types of credit you have.

-Each of the credit reporting agencies assigns you a credit score, but there are many different scoring formulas and individual companies or lenders can create their own scoring system as well.
+Each of the credit reporting agencies assigns you a credit score, but there are many different scoring formulas, and individual companies or lenders can create their own scoring systems as well.

 When you obtain your credit report, you will not see your credit score on the report.
-If you want to see your credit score, you will need to explore other options.
+To view your credit score, you will need to explore other options.
 You can get your score from:

 • A mortgage scoring notice that a lender sends you after you apply for a mortgage